 In addition to the VA loan, the VA offers several grants to assist veterans who have service-related disabilities:

-- Specially adapted housing (SAH) grant: Servicemembers who have qualifying disabilities may be eligible for up to $100,896 to purchase, build, or modify an existing home.
+- Specially Adapted Housing (SAH) grant: Servicemembers who have qualifying disabilities may be eligible for up to $101,754 in 2022 to purchase, build, or modify an existing home.
 The VA only gives out 120 of these grants each year, though you can apply in the ensuing years if your initial request is denied.
 You must own and live in the home to qualify for an SAH grant

-- Special Home Adaptation (SHA) grant: If you have certain service-connected disabilities, you may be eligible for up to $20,215 to buy, build, or modify a home that you or a relative owns and in which you will live
+- Special Home Adaptation (SHA) grant: If you have certain service-connected disabilities, you may be eligible for up to $20,387 in 2022 to buy, build, or modify a home that you or a relative owns and in which you will live

 - Temporary Residence Adaptation (TRA) grant: The VA also offers assistance for modifying a home in which you will live for a temporary period of time — for instance, if you are living with a relative while waiting for your home to be built or renovated or while you are recovering from service-related injuries.
-Veterans who qualify for SAH grants may receive up to $40,637 in TRA grant funds.
-Those who qualify for SHA grants may receive up to $7,256.
+Veterans who qualify for SAH grants may receive up to $40,983 in TRA grant funds in 2022.
+Those who qualify for SHA grants may receive up to $7,318 in 2022.

 “This is my piece of America”